ksluckow/BBDist/README.md

 ## TODO ##

+* Remove method parameter for the analysis -- it is superfluous.
+A target can uniquely be identified in terms of class and source line.
 * Put examples in separate source folder
 * fix recursion
 * make analysis builder that allows to use the points-to analysis instead of the current CHA analysis for building the call graph